 Think about what your pantry staples are and stock up when they’re on special.
 These might include jars of pasta sauce, gluten free pasta, microwavable rice cups, tinned vegetables and fish, etc. Having these on stand by at home will help you throw together something quick and easy when you’re tired, plus you’ll save a few dollars along the way.

-Equipment to make things easier
+Kitchen equipment to make things easier

 Food processors or blenders are great for making smoothies and sauces, but they can also be used for preparing ingredients.
 Peel and cut an onion into quarters then pulse it a few times for a finely chopped onion.
 This is also good for celery, capsicum and for making your own cauliflower rice.
 Use the grater attachment to prepare carrots, zucchini or other vegetables to add extra vegetables and bulk to stews and sauces.